tomzvilla/full-stack-interview/README.md

 * You'll be using FastAPI to implement the actual ticket service.
 This service:
   - Interacts with MongoDB.
   - Is exposed through a REST API (which the dashboard will invoke).
-  - Allows users to view tickets, reserve them and view their waiting times.
+  - Allows users to view, add and delete TODOs.
 * You'll be using React (*dashboard-react* folder) or Next.js (*dashboard-next* folder) to implement the user dashboard, with the features listed above.
 Next.js is preferred, but React is also acceptable.

-All three folders (*mongo*, *service*, *dashboard*) have README.md with the instruction to run the three projects.
+All three folders (*mongo*, *service*, *dashboard-\**) have README.md with the instruction to run the three projects.
 Those instructions are expected to work unchanged.